oholiab/vrhackspace/README.md

 your own stupid fault (in the same way it would be mine if I got owned).
 You have been warned.

-Either (as mentioned above) just run `make` in the top level with docker installed (which will leave a container running in the background)  just to see it go, or...
+Either (as mentioned above) just run `make` in the top level with docker-compose installed (which will leave a container running in the background)  just to see it go, or...